intel-analytics/ipex-llm-tutorial/ch_8_AppDev_Advanced/README.md

 # Chapter 8 Application Development: Advanced
-This chapter introduces how to use LangChain with BigDL-LLM.
+This chapter introduces how to use LangChain with IPEX-LLM.